pmeeny/CI-MS4-LoveRugby/README.md

 - Search for a product by name or description and view the search results
 - To view website news, and comment on a news item
 - To have a list of product favourites and to add/delete items from the list
--

 ## Structure
 ### Website pages
 - I have structured the website into over 20 pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"
-- Below are the main pages functionality wise, there are some others for password reset/verification etc. that are described in the user story section
+- Below are the main page's/features functionality wise, there are some others for password reset/verification etc. that are described in the user story section
 - All pages have a common look and feel and a common header/footer.
 On a tablet/mobile the look and feel is slightly different with a burger menu
 - These pages are described in more detail in the user stories section